-are remarkably higher among married persons than among singles, although the figures do not indicate whether or not the spouses actually sleep with their significant other or with someone else who is married.
+Sexual intercourse rates are remarkably higher among married persons than among singles, by the way, although the figures do not indicate whether or not the spouses actually sleep with their significant other or with someone else who is married.

 This text provides general information.
 Statista assumes no